dconlon/icar_odb_wifi/README.md

 Considering that the vehicle OBD2 port is writable, I don’t want the iCar plugged in permanently broadcasting an open WiFi network.

 The 1MB flash version of the LPT230 unfortunately does not have a full web interface but it is sufficient to change WiFi configuration to station mode to have the LPT230 connect to your home WiFi instead of it being an open AP.
-Whilst connected to the V-LINK WiFi open a web browser to http://192.168.0.10, username "guest”, password “&^)@@)” (obtained using AT+WEBU):
+Whilst connected to the V-LINK WiFi open a web browser to http://192.168.0.10.
+My device required username "guest” with password “&^)@@)”, another user had success with "admin" and "admin".
+If neither combination works, the username and password may be obtained using AT+WEBU (see below):

 ![web interface](img/web-interface.png)